Andrew McCutchen Preview, Player Props: Pirates vs. Royals

 Andrew McCutchen At The Plate

-- McCutchen leads Pittsburgh in OBP (.370) this season, fueled by 94 hits.
+- McCutchen leads Pittsburgh with an OBP of .368 this season while batting .249 with 71 walks and 51 runs scored.

-- Among qualified hitters, he ranks 92nd in batting average, while his on-base percentage ranks 14th and he is 113th in slugging.
+- Among qualified hitters in MLB, he ranks 96th in batting average, 18th in on-base percentage, and 114th in slugging.

+- McCutchen has picked up a hit in 58.9% of his 107 games this year, with at least two hits in 21.5% of those games.

-- McCutchen has picked up an RBI in 24.5% of his games this year, with two or more RBI in 8.5% of his games.
-He has also plated three or more runs in three contests.
+- McCutchen has had at least one RBI in 24.3% of his games this year (26 of 107), with two or more RBI nine times (8.4%).
+He has also accounted for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.